EarthOddity/dndrepo/Data Access.md

 ### **Step 3: Saving data**
 We used CRUD operations (Create, Read, Update, Delete) to manage data.

+New, combined files inside services for the WebApp were created, such as ProfileService, and AcademicService (combines handling for Bachelor, Subject, Teaching Material and Review).
+We also added Interfaces for them, though later we realised we could have also used services directly from the API.

 ### **Why This Matters:**
 With EF Core, we have a flexible database that grows with StudyBuddy.
+It is very easy to update data by simply creating a new migration whenever the model is changed, and then updating the database through the terminal commands.

-This setup makes it easy for students to access materials and tutors, ensuring a smooth and secure learning experience. 🚀
+This setup makes it easy for users to save and manage data, such as accessing materials and tutors, editing events and leaving reviews, ensuring a smooth and secure learning experience. 🚀

 More to come as we enhance our platform!
 Stay connected! 💡